Ask This First When Expectations Are Unmet.

 Obviously, the questions and statements above are just examples that may or may not apply directly to your situation or challenges.
 Hopefully, they can guide how to proceed with questions to better communicate with and understand others.

 Rob Marchalonis (Rob@LSP123.com) helps organizations develop Leadership, Strategy, and Process solutions so they can prosper and grow.
-Read Rob’s book, IncentShare: Motivate, Recruit, and Get Results with Incentives, available at Amazon. www.IncentShare.com
+Connect with Rob and check out his book, IncentShare: Motivate, Recruit, and Get Results with Incentives, available at Amazon. www.IncentShare.com